JRBotta/Simon-Project/README.md

 Step 3:

-Connect the buttons to the breadboard and wire those to GPIO pins as well
+Connect the buttons to the breadboard and wire those to GPIO pins (the top to pin 14 and the bottom to pin 16 if you want them to match up with the LEDs) as well

 Step 4: